 What is Yasuragi Kids?

 Yasuragi Kids was developed to offer families the opportunity to spend quality time together in relaxing and peaceful environment.
-I was told during my visit that it’s important for parents to understand this concept.
 Yasuragi Kids is not glorified kids’ club where you can leave your kids while you go off for a massage.
 Nor is it one of those Barbie-style makeover spas for kids – thankfully!

 In addition to the Japanese Baths, Yasuragi Kids offers an extensive range of activities from quiet mediations and sound therapy to fish pedicures, mindful colouring-in and sushi lessons.
 Activities include:

-- Kids are taught to make a maki-roll which they can share with their family at the end of the class
+- Sushi School: Kids are taught to make a maki-roll which they can share with their family at the end of the class

-- Aimed at young children, this area is filled with toys inspired by Yasuragi.
-Here kids can draw or look at colourful books.
-There are mindful colouring-in worksheets – from small mandalas to huge wall murals – and an activity where kids can make Japanese dolls from toilet rolls!
+- Play corner: Aimed at young children, this area is filled with toys inspired by Yasuragi.
+Kids can draw or look at colourful books.
+There are mindful colouring-in worksheets and an activity where kids can make Japanese dolls from toilet rolls!

-- Slightly older children can learn to make a Japanese dragon, fold their own origami crane or try to draw a manga comic figure.
-For every crane made and hung on the wall, Yasuragi donates 10 SEK (about 1 EUR) for each crane to UNICEF.
-Children are also invited to draw a picture “of their soul”.
-Every year Yasuragi selects a “soul portrait” that, in a creative way, interprets the soul.
+- Japanese arts & crafts: Slightly older children can learn to make a Japanese dragon, fold their own origami crane or try to draw a manga comic figure.
+For every crane made and hung on the wall, Yasuragi makes a donation to UNICEF.

-- This outdoor walking trail aims to help children be present by simply enjoying the moment.
+- Trail of senses: This outdoor walking trail aims to help children be present by simply enjoying the moment.

-- This activity combines fun and tradition.
-It’s a challenging physical activity but also one that is guaranteed to get the family laughing.
-Participants learn something of the origins of sumo and the sports status in Japan – as well as being given the opportunity to tackle their mum or dad!
+- Sumo wrestling: Participants learn something of the origins of sumo and the sports status in Japan – as well as being given the opportunity to tackle their mum or dad.

 Note: With the exception of the sushi class where parents watch from the the sidelines, parents are expected to participate in all of these activities.